Hairspray (2007 film): Home media

+Hairspray was released on DVD and Blu-ray on November 20, 2007, by New Line Home Entertainment.
+An HD DVD version of the film was originally slated for release in 2008, but was canceled due to New Line Cinema's announcement that it would go Blu-ray exclusive.

+Television

+USA Network purchased the cable broadcast rights to Hairspray and was scheduled to debut the film in February 2010, but in the end, it did not broadcast that month.
+The film eventually premiered on July 24, 2010, with USA's sister channel Bravo also showing it multiple times.
+In February 2011, Hairspray made its network television debut on ABC.

 Reception

 Box office

 Hairspray debuted in 3,121 theaters in North America on July 20, 2007, the widest debut of any modern movie musical.
 The film earned $27.5 million in its opening weekend at #3, behind I Now Pronounce You Chuck and Larry and Harry Potter and the Order of the Phoenix.
 This made Hairspray the record-holder for the biggest opening weekend for a movie based on a Broadway musical.
 This record was later broken by the release of Mamma Mia!, which grossed $27.8 million on its opening weekend.
 Hairspray is currently the twelfth highest grossing musical in U.S. cinema history, surpassing The Rocky Horror Picture Show ($145 million) and Dreamgirls ($103 million), released seven months prior.
 Ending its domestic run on October 25, 2007, Hairspray has a total domestic gross of $118.9 million and $202.5 million worldwide.
 Its biggest overseas markets include the United Kingdom ($25.8 million), Australia ($14.4 million), Japan ($8 million), Italy ($4.6 million), France ($3.9 million) and Spain ($3.8 million).
 At the time, this made Hairspray the third musical film in history to cross $200 million internationally, behind 1978's hit Grease ($395 million) and 2002's Chicago ($307 million).
 It is the seventh highest-grossing PG-rated film of 2007, and has grossed more than other higher-budgeted summer releases like Ocean's Thirteen ($117 million) and Evan Almighty ($100 million).

 Two weeks after its original release, new "sing-along" prints of Hairspray were shipped to theaters.
 These prints featured the lyrics to each song printed onscreen as subtitles, encouraging audiences to interact with the film.
 On January 4, 2008, Hairspray was re-released in New York City and Los Angeles for one week because John Travolta was present for Q&A and autographs.